danian95/InstDocs/docs/source/instruments/Agilent240FS/GraphiteFurnace.rst

    panel of the window and you can adjust the lamp and the autosampler through this manner.

-2. Pull up the light intensity monitor on the AligentAA software to reach the maximum intensity possible to reaach the sample
+2. Pull up the light intensity monitor on the :program:`AligentAA` software to reach the maximum intensity possible to reaach the sample

    a.
 The light source can be adjusted by opening the right most